sp94/Peacock.jl/README.md

 ### Defining a photonic crystal in real space

-A photonic crystal is defined using the `Geometry` constructor, which requires the optical properties of the crystal, lattice vectors, and resolution
+A photonic crystal is defined using the `Geometry` constructor, which requires the optical properties of the crystal, lattice vectors, and resolution.
+Here we demonstrate how to define the photonic crystal used in figures 2 and 3 of chapter 5 of _Photonic crystals: molding the flow of light_ by Joannopoulos (see further reading).
 ```julia
 # Permittivity
 function epf(x,y)